 You should brush for two minutes, taking care not to brush too aggressively.
 Brushing your teeth aggressively doesn’t yield better dental health, nor does it remove plaque any better.
 Flossing properly requires extra effort, but by following the steps provided, you will be doing it perfectly.

 Step by Step Instructions on How to Floss

-Measure about 18 – 48 inches (at least the length of your arm) of string and twist one to two inches of the ends around the index finger of one hand and the thumb of the other.
+Take 18 inches of floss to 48 inches (at least the length of your arm) of string and twist one to two inches of the ends around the index finger of one hand and the thumb of the other.
 This ensures you hold the floss with a solid grip.
 It also will be long enough to cleanse crevices between all of the teeth with a clean section of the string.
 If you take a longer piece of string, you can wrap it around your hands and direct it with your thumbs and index fingers.
 Some people prefer to control the string with their middle fingers.

 Using a sawing motion, gently slide the the string between two contacting teeth.
 Remember that there are two surfaces to clean between each tooth contact.
 Wrap the string in a C shape around one of the two teeth and then the other.

 Firmly move the string up and down the sides of the tooth.
 Do not use a sawing movement after you have broken through the contact.
 Move toward and below the gum line slightly.
 Repeat this step, pushing the string against the other tooth.
 Do not cut into gum tissue.